* January nonfarm payrolls 151,000 vs 190,000 est

 "LinkedIn and Tableau are names that are leaders.
 Those two names are important names, widely held, widely followed, and the disruption we saw in those prices affected stocks in that sector, without a doubt."

-Eight of the 10 major sectors were lower, with the technology index's 3.29 percent fall leading the decliners, its biggest fall in more than five months.
+Nine of the 10 major sectors were lower, with the technology index's 2.92 percent fall leading the decliners, its biggest fall in nearly three weeks.